copsTvFan/cops-episode-guide/guide.md

   Sgt.
 Jeff Ferner explains about the $3000 Mercedes mountain bicycle they'll put out on Pennsylvania and Central to see who takes it.
 They even let the air out of the front tire so they can't ride away.
 Traditionally they jump off the bike and run, so expect a foot pursuit.
-Officer Nick Carter is in on the sting.
+Officer Nick Carter and Officer Mike Hill are in on the sting.
+(11:41 PM) (12:05 AM).
+- (Broward County, FL -- 9:10 PM Suspicious Vehicle) Sgt.
+Kypps Poliard
+- (North Las Vegas, NV -- 10:12 PM Suspicious Activity) Officer Justin Ryan and Officer Justin Roberts.
+A suspect unknowingly picks up a transvestite (Juan / Juanita).

-- Broward County, FL -- An officer questions three suspects about an attempted bicycle theft, but one says he is innocent because he has a wooden leg.
-An officer is forced to shoot a suspect in the leg; a suspect unknowingly picks up a transvestite in Las Vegas, NV.
+Censored segment or a guide error?
+"An officer questions three suspects about an attempted bicycle theft, but one says he is innocent because he has a wooden leg".

+Censored segment or a guide error?
+"An officer is forced to shoot a suspect in the leg".

 ## CP-1509